-EDU 662 Organization and Administration of the Guidance Program
+EDU 662 Organization and Administration of the Guidance Program counseling programs.

-This course focuses on the knowledge, skills and dispositions necessary to apply the American School Counselor Association (ASCA) Model for the development and implementation of comprehensive school counseling programs.
 Students will compare and contrast the New York State School Counseling model with the ASCA model and other state models.
 Accountability and data-driven decision making strategies will be stressed.
 Students will learn how to construct and teach a lesson plan for instructional purposes as part of the delivery system of the national model.